G-uillaume/mybocuse/README.md

 Furthermore, we learned how personalisable and how many possibilities there are with integrating a database into our website.
 We can create, read, update and delete data from the database directly on PHPMyAdmin, in the PHP website code and also as a user, directly on the website!

+Also, we learned how to carry out a password hash, and why it is so important to do, as an additional security measure!

 It should be mentioned that this project also refreshed some concepts we have already learned in HTML, CSS and Javascript, by creating a beautiful and responsive website.

 ## Problems encountered: